andressoop/global-reports/README.md

 > Freedom House ([source](https://freedomhouse.org/report/freedom-world))

+- 2023 Freedom in the World – Marking 50 years in the struggle for democracy ([web](https://freedomhouse.org/report/freedom-world/2023/marking-50-years))
 - 2022 Freedom in the World – The global expansion of authoritarian rule ([web](https://freedomhouse.org/report/freedom-world/2022/global-expansion-authoritarian-rule))
 - 2021 Freedom in the World – Democracy under siege ([web](https://freedomhouse.org/report/freedom-world/2021/democracy-under-siege))
 - 2020 Freedom in the World – A leaderless struggle for democracy ([web](https://freedomhouse.org/report/freedom-world/2020/leaderless-struggle-democracy))